svenfahrni/AutoQuiz/docs/index.md

     UpdateLayoutConfig($c4ShapeInRow="1", $c4BoundaryInRow="1")
 ```

+**Explanation:**
 This context diagram illustrates Quizlet's core interactions: Users interact with the Quizlet system through a web interface, while the system itself leverages OpenAI's language model capabilities to automatically generate flashcards from text input.
-The diagram emphasizes that Quizlet is primarily a user-facing application with an AI-powered content generation feature, making it clear that the system's main value proposition is the combination of user interaction and AI-assisted content creation.
+The diagram emphasizes that Quizlet is primarily a user-facing application with an AI-powered content generation feature.

+### 3.2 Technical Context

+- Users access the system via HTTPS.
+- The system communicates with OpenAI via HTTPS/API.

+## 4. Solution Strategy

+- Modular architecture with clear separation between frontend and backend.
+- Use of strategy pattern for file reading to support multiple formats.
+- Integration with external AI service (OpenAI) for content generation.

+## 5. Building Block View

-## Container Diagram
+### 5.1 Level 1: Container Diagram

 ```mermaid
 C4Container
     title Container diagram for Quizlet